IBM-Cloud/ansible-collection-ibm/docs/ibm_function_trigger.rst

 Parameters
 ----------

-  annotations (False, str, None)
-    All annotations set on trigger by user and those set by the IBM Cloud Function backend/API.

-  parameters (False, str, None)
-    All parameters set on trigger by user and those set by the IBM Cloud Function backend/API.

   name (True, str, None)
     (Required for new resource) Name of Trigger.

   feed (False, list, None)
     Trigger feed

-  publish (False, bool, None)
-    Trigger visbility.

-  version (False, str, None)
-    Semantic version of the item.

   user_defined_annotations (False, str, [])